qiuyang50/qiuyang50.github.io/_pages/reading.md

 Prof. David J. Raymond from New Mexico Tech posted very nice lecture notes for the graduate courses in [Geophysical Fluid Dynamics](http://kestrel.nmt.edu/~raymond/classes/ph589/index.xhtml) and [Atmospheric Convection](http://kestrel.nmt.edu/~raymond/classes/ph536/index.xhtml).

 ## Academic Job Hunt
+Prof. Adam Sobel from Columbia University developed [Deep Convection](https://deep-convection.org/episode-archive/), a podcast featuring real conversations between climate scientists (or sometimes those working in areas adjacent to climate science).
+A great way to hear the thoughts from great minds!

 Prof. A.W.
 Peet from University of Toronto wrote a [document](https://kiwi.to/stuff/pep-to/career2002.pdf) in 2002 about how to find a job in the academy.
 Many of his advice, I believe, still applies for today's academic job market.